How to Start Your Own LLC in Connecticut - Complete Guide

 Name Reservation

-File a Name Reservation through the Connecticut Secretary of State Business Services website (requires a CT.gov account).
+Name Reservation File a Name Reservation online using the Connecticut Secretary of State Business Services site (you must have a CT.gov account).

-To operate under a name different from your LLC, register a trade name with the town clerk where your business operates.
+To conduct business under your name other than your LLC, you have to register a trade name with the town clerk where you are conducting business.

 2. Select a Registered Agent

-Connecticut law requires LLCs to designate a registered agent to accept legal, tax, and financial documents.
+The Connecticut law expects LLCs to provide a registered agent to receive legal, tax, and financial documents.

 Member-Managed